Exciton dissociation in two-dimensional transition metal dichalcogenides: Excited states and substrate effects: Results and discussion

-The calculated exciton polarizabilities of MoS$_2$ are presented in Fig.~\ref{fig6} {d} for different layers of MoS$_2$.
-Different from the out-of-plane electric filed induced exciton polarizability which is independent of the layer thickness as measured in experiment \cite{38}, the exciton polarizability resulted from the in-plane field shows a strong dependence on the number of layers for both freestanding and SiO$_2$ supported MoS$_2$, which suggests that the exciton in few-layer MoS$_2$ is much more susceptible to the in-plane electric field.
+The calculated exciton polarizabilities of MoS$_2$ are presented in Fig.~\ref{fig6} (d) for different layers of MoS$_2$.
+Different from the out-of-plane electric field induced exciton polarizability, which is independent of the layer thickness as measured in experiments \cite{38}, the exciton polarizability resulting from the in-plane field shows a strong dependence on the number of layers for both freestanding and SiO$_2$ supported MoS$_2$, which suggests that the exciton in few-layer MoS$_2$ is much more susceptible to the in-plane electric field.
 Based on the results of our calculation, we predict that the critical electric field $Ec$ required for an exciton dissociation dominating process decreases with increasing number of MoS$_2$ layers, as shown in Fig.~\ref{fig6} (e).
 Previous theoretical work has studied the exciton ionization in bulk MoS$_2$, and we deduce a critical field of 14 V/$\mu$m, which is highlighted in Fig.~\ref{fig6} (e), for bulk MoS$_2$ from that work \cite{46}.
-It seems that when layer number reaches to five, the predicted critical field is smaller than bulk, which is unrealistic.
-Thus, the model adopted in this work only valid for very few layers.
+It seems that when the layer number reaches five, the predicted critical field is smaller than that of bulk, which is unrealistic.
+As the number of layers increases, inter-layer coupling becomes increasingly important and the screening becomes more complex.
+Our model, based on the 2D Wannier equation and Keldysh potential, does not explicitly account for these interactions.
+Thus, the model adopted in this work is only valid for very few layers.